 To help you become a savvy moviegoer, here’s a list of the biggest summer blockbuster flops from the last 26 years.
 The movies on this list were among the lowest-earning films of major production studios released between the first Friday in May and Labor Day weekend in their respective years, according to Box Office Mojo, a website that tracks box office revenue.

 Click through to see which summer movies fell flat, then check out their polar opposites: the highest-grossing summer movies.

 1992: ‘The Vagrant’

 Opening Weekend Gross: $4,300

 Domestic Gross: $5,900

 Financial clerk Graham Krakowski has just purchased a house but struggles to rid the home of its former tenant, a homeless vagabond.
 No matter what Krakowski tries, the vagabond seems to elude him, continually finding new ways to engage him in psychological warfare.
-The movie stars Bill Paxton, who died in February of this year, and Marshall Bell.
+The movie stars Bill Paxton, who died in February 2017, and Marshall Bell.

 1993: ‘That Night’

 Opening Weekend Gross: Unknown

 Based on the book, “That Night” by Alice McDermott, this story centers on a young girl named Alice who idolizes her 17-year-old neighbor, Sheryl.
 Alice helps Sheryl pursue a forbidden romance, and when pregnancy tears the young lovers apart, Alice embarks on a mission to help patch up the relationship.
 The movie, which was well-received by critics, stars Eliza Dushku in her acting debut, alongside Juliette Lewis.